-Every Link Counts – Care to Co-operate 2017
+Every Link Counts – Helping members with learning disabilities to live independently

 Every Link Counts is a charity that was set-up in 1992, in Bridgend, by a group of parents of people with learning disabilities.
 The charity supports people to take part in training, work experience and social and leisure activities that also develop softer life skills, helping their members to live independently.